Stochastic modeling of gene expression: application of ensembles of trajectories: Mathematical preliminaries

 The dynamical partition function $Z$ appeared in~(\ref{avg}) is a normalization factor whose logarithm is called the dynamical free energy.
 Note that, as in the canonical ensemble, the field $s$ conjugated to ${\cal A}_t$ can fix the average value of this observable during the observation time.
 This means that the averages are now calculated in an ensemble of trajectories under fixed $s$.
 The above statistics is constructed over a biased ensemble of trajectories which is sometimes called the $s$-ensemble.
 Averages in the $s$-ensemble with $s = 0$ correspond to the steady-state averages of ${\cal O}_t$ which is the only physically accessible ensemble.
 These averages are clearly time-translational invariant; however, this invariance is broken for the averages over the $s$-ensemble with $s\neq 0$.
-It has been shown that if the observation time is very long and we are far from the boundaries $t'=0$ and $t'=t$, there is a temporal regime during which the time translational invariance (TTI) is recovered~\cite{G1order,JS10}.
+If the observation time is very long and we are far from the boundaries $t'=0$ and $t'=t$, there is a temporal regime during which the time translational invariance (TTI) is recovered.
+In other words, the $s$-ensemble averages during the TTI regime do not depend on the instance of time at which the averaging in performed.
+However, before the system relaxes into the TTI regime and after it goes out of it, these averages depend on the time of averaging~\cite{G1order,JS10}.

 Let us look at the large deviations of the dynamical observable ${\cal A}_t$ in the long time limit.
-It has been shown that the generating function of the moments of the time-integrated quantity $a_t=\frac{1}{t} {\cal A}_t$ can be written as
+The generating function of the moments of the time-integrated quantity $a_t=\frac{1}{t} {\cal A}_t$ can be written as~\cite{G1order}

 in which the average $\langle e^{-t s a_t} \rangle_s$ is taken over all possible trajectories during the time interval $[0,t]$ and $H(s)$ is a modified generator which is equal to the stochastic generator of the process $H$ at $s=0$.
 The matrix elements of $H(s)$ are